 This course is designed to introduce the topics of intergroup relations in general to superordinate-subordinate relations in particular, as exemplified in various racial, ethnic, social class, and cultural groups.
 Emphasis is primarily on contemporary relations in the United States, although a comparative perspective is also offered.

-SOC 205 Statistics for the Behavioral Sciences (3)
+SOC 205 Statistics for the Behavioral Sciences (4)

-Prerequisite: A minimum grade of 'C' in MATH 56 or 60 or eligibility determined through the math placement process
+Prerequisite: A minimum grade of 'C' in MATH 56 or 60 or eligibility determined through the math blacement process maximum credit, one course

 Note: Cross listed as PSYC 205